jhavatar/MaterialShowcaseView/README.md

+# New in fork
+- rounded rectangle mask `withRoundedRectangleShape`
+- minSdkVersion 21
+---

 *Looking for collaborators to help maintain this library, drop me a line at me@deanwild.co.uk if you want to help.*

 # MaterialShowcaseView